 Green tea has many health benefits due to its high polyphenol content.
 In fact, tea is one of the richest foods in polyphenols.

-What polyphenols are in tea?
+What types of polyphenols are in tea?

 Tea is the most popular beverage in the world, second only to water.
 Its high consumption can help us boost our daily polyphenol intake.
-A study measured that the consumption of cocoa, tea or coffee could increase the daily polyphenol intake by 500–1,000 mg (17).

 Green tea, black tea, and oolong tea are all derived from the Camellia sinensis plant.
 Only the fermentation process is different among these types of tea.